bootdotdev/curriculum/README.md

 #### Hands-on, project based

 [We believe in learning by building](https://blog.boot.dev/about).
 We mix guided and unguided content.
 Every *guided course* is a collection of coding assignments and quizzes designed to teach a set of concepts.
-Every *unguided project* is a blueprint for students to build entire applications on their local machines which teaches practicality.
+Every *unguided project* is a blueprint for students to build an entire application on their local machines.

 #### Linear curriculum

-The majority of students should have a *simple and straight* path to completion, without needing to make many choices about which courses to take.
+The majority of students should have a *simple and straight* path to completion, without needing to make many choices about which courses to take next.

 #### Modern tech stack